python/cpython/Doc/library/_ast.rst

 ----------------

-The module defines a string constant ``__version__`` which is the decimal subversion revision number of the file shown below.
+The module defines a string constant ``__version__`` which is the decimal Subversion revision number of the file shown below.

 The abstract grammar is currently defined as follows: